 I hope you’ll enjoy these Low Carb Coconut Shortbread Cookies as much as we did.
 I just went back to the kitchen to get myself one.
 And found, to my disappointment, that they had been gobbled up.
 Clearly should have hidden them better.

 Bring on the bad weather!

 Low Carb Keto Shortbread Cookies

 A low carb and entirely sugar free take on classic shortbread biscuits.
 Low Carb Coconut Shortbread Cookies are light, buttery and crumbly with a deliciously rich coconut butter glaze.

 - Preheat the oven to 180 Celsius / 356 Fahrenheit.

 - Mix your dry ingredients.

-- Add the softened butter and mix until you have a smooth dough.
+Add the softened butter and stevia and mix until you have a smooth dough.